LLM Interpretability with Identifiable Temporal-Instantaneous Representation: Implementation

 \section{Implementation}

-Based on the data generation process in Eq.~\eqref{eq:data_generating_process} together with the identifiability result presented in Theorem~\ref{thm 3:identifiability}, we derive the following estimation process based on the standard sparse autoencoder.
+Based on the data generation process in Eq.~\eqref{eq:data_generating_process} together with the identifiability result presented in the previous section, we derive the following estimation process based on the standard sparse autoencoder.
 Illustrated in Figure~\ref{fig:method}, the whole estimation process can be partitioned into three parts, namely (1) observation reconstruction, (2) independent noise estimation, and (3) sparsity regularization.